TomBladsjo/MARB/README.md

 `python code/test_models.py <model> <path to dataset directory> <path to directory for result files>`

 where `model` is the model name as a string (case insensitive).
-Available models are (MLMs:) 'BERT', 'Roberta', 'Albert', (Generative:) 'GPT2', 'Bloom', 'OPT'.
+Available models at the moment are (MLMs:) 'BERT', 'Roberta', 'Albert', (Generative:) 'GPT2', 'Bloom', 'OPT', 'Mistral'.
 To see all available options, run
 `python code/test_models.py -h`.